Primary Care Sports Medicine Fellowship

 Clinical Experience & Cases/Procedures

 Our fellows will be exposed to a variety of treatment modalities and various techniques in which they are applied.
-All of our fellowship core faculty is fellowship trained and hold certificates of added qualification (CAQ) in sports medicine.
+All fellowship core faculty are fellowship trained and hold certificates of added qualification (CAQ) in sports medicine.
 Our faculty’s extensive knowledge in sports medicine from different training backgrounds gives our fellows a unique opportunity to see several different approaches/methods when applying our available treatment modalities.

 - Platelet-rich plasma (PRP) injections